Mattel (NASDAQ:MAT) Upgraded to “Buy” by DA Davidson

-DA Davidson upgraded shares of Mattel (NASDAQ:MAT) from a neutral rating to a buy rating in a report released on Friday, AR Network reports.
-The firm currently has $18.00 target price on the stock, up from their previous target price of $11.00.
+DA Davidson upgraded shares of Mattel (NASDAQ:MAT) from a neutral rating to a buy rating in a report published on Friday morning, Anlyst Ratings reports.
+DA Davidson currently has $18.00 price objective on the stock, up from their previous price objective of $11.00.

-Several other brokerages have also commented on MAT.
+Other equities research analysts have also issued research reports about the stock.
+KeyCorp increased their price objective on shares of Mattel from $12.00 to $14.00 and gave the stock an overweight rating in a research note on Friday, July 24th.
 JPMorgan Chase & Co. raised their price target on shares of Mattel from $15.00 to $17.50 and gave the company an overweight rating in a research note on Monday, October 19th.
+Jefferies Financial Group raised their price target on shares of Mattel from $13.00 to $13.50 and gave the company a buy rating in a research note on Friday, July 24th.
 MKM Partners raised their price target on shares of Mattel from $9.00 to $13.00 and gave the company a neutral rating in a research note on Friday, July 24th.
-Wells Fargo & Company restated a buy rating on shares of Mattel in a research note on Friday, July 24th.
-Jefferies Financial Group raised their price target on shares of Mattel from $13.00 to $13.50 and gave the company a buy rating in a research note on Friday, July 24th.
-Finally, ValuEngine lowered shares of Mattel from a buy rating to a hold rating in a research note on Tuesday, August 11th.
+Finally, Stifel Nicolaus raised their price target on shares of Mattel from $12.00 to $12.50 and gave the company a hold rating in a research note on Monday, October 5th.
 One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and eight have given a buy rating to the company’s stock.
 The stock has an average rating of Hold and a consensus target price of $15.46.

 MAT opened at $13.75 on Friday.
 The firm has a market cap of $4.77 billion, a price-to-earnings ratio of -19.10 and a beta of 1.51.
 Mattel has a fifty-two week low of $6.53 and a fifty-two week high of $14.83.
 The company’s 50-day moving average price is $11.95 and its 200 day moving average price is $10.47.
 The company has a quick ratio of 0.96, a current ratio of 1.47 and a debt-to-equity ratio of 33.09.